 warning classes, respectively.
 More often than not, their first paragraphs would start with a

 notecard class, and the strong text is instead included in a heading at the top of the block.

-See our Guide to classes and styles used in MDN content guide for further information and syntax guides.
+See our Markdown in MDN guide for further information and syntax guides.